December 2021 Preface:

-As I said above, a literal flood of great policy research and commentary surrounds us — yet too many of our fellow citizens live in an informational drought.
-Much of my writing has emphasized the need for our Republican elected officials to focus on moving public opinion, and the need for conservatives to stop being citizens in name only.
+As noted elsewhere on this website, a flood of great policy research and commentary surrounds us — yet too many of our fellow citizens live in an informational drought.